Spanish Armed Forces during the period of Francoism: Origins

-On 1 October Franco installed himself in Burgos as the new undisputed leader of the rebels, confident that Madrid would fall in a matter of weeks, and more concerned with the political organisation of the new rebel state that was being forged at the time.
-One of the first decrees of the new Boletín Oficial del Estado confirmed the existence of the Armies of the Norte and the Sur, which at the time were the largest and most important military units.
+On October 1, Franco installed himself in Burgos as the new undisputed leader of the Nationalists, confident that Madrid would fall in a matter of weeks, and more concerned with the political organisation of the new Nationalist state that was being forged at the time.
+One of the first decrees of the new Boletín Oficial del Estado confirmed the existence of the Armies of the North (Norte) and the South (Sur), which at the time were the largest and most important military units.
 Major General Queipo de Llano was put in charge of the fronts of the II Organic Division and of the province of Badajoz, in what was constituted as the Army of the South.
-The Army of the North would be commanded by Brigadier General Emilio Mola Vidal, responsible for the entire northern zone of the rebels, including the Cantabrian Sea, and the ports of Somosierra and Guadarrama.
+The Army of the North would be commanded by Brigadier General Emilio Mola Vidal, responsible for the entire northern zone of the Nationalists, including the Cantabrian Sea, and the ports of Somosierra and Guadarrama.
 General Orgaz was appointed Spanish High Commissioner in Morocco, while Lieutenant Colonel Juan Luis Beigbeder was appointed his deputy as Delegate for Indigenous Affairs.

 In the same month of October, the High Court of Military Justice was created, which, with a new name, revived the High Council of War and the Navy, which had been abolished by Manuel Azaña in 1931.
 Colonel Lorenzo Martínez Fuset, Franco's personal advisor, became one of the organisers of the military tribunals and their legal organisation when carried out.
 General Francisco Gómez-Jordana Sousa was appointed president of the State Technical Board.
 Admiral Juan Cervera Valderrama was appointed head of the General Staff of the Spanish Navy and Captain Francisco Moreno was confirmed as Commander of the Fleet.
 (1976) Compared to other military men, Admiral Cervera was very active in securing supplies and new equipment for the Armada sublevada, as he was convinced that control of the sea would be decisive for the conflict.
-The general and veteran aviator Alfredo Kindelán was in charge of the direction and organisation of the new rebel air forces.
+The general and veteran aviator Alfredo Kindelán was in charge of the direction and organisation of the new Nationalist air forces.